The Lady Bird Johnson Grove

 Background

-Unusually for a major redwood attraction, this trail is in a redwood upland environment at 1200 feet above sea level.
-The trail was built for Redwood National Park's dedication ceremony, and I suppose the uplands provided a brighter, more cheerful environment for the ceremony than a lowland grove would have.
-Because of its elevation, the grove is often in the clouds and gets a lot more fog than the lowland groves.
+Unusually for a major redwood attraction, the trail is in a redwood upland environment at 1200 feet above sea level, where the trees are relatively small and shrubs block the views of the trees.
+However, the trail was built for Redwood National Park’s dedication ceremony, and I suppose the uplands provided a brighter, more cheerful environment for the ceremony than the deep shade of the more iconic lowland groves.

 The Lady Bird Johnson Grove

-The scenery improves as the trail passes the park dedication site, which is marked with a plaque and some benches.
-The trail descends slightly, reaching the low point of the hike, and begins its return trip on the east side of the ridge.
-The trail winds among a nice collection of old redwoods, including some monster trees.
-There's a lush groundcover of ferns, but the understory is open and the trail's position high on a hillside affords some nice views of the forest.
+The trail returns on the east side of the ridge, which is a lot more scenic than the ridgetop: the understory is more open and there’s a nice collection of old redwoods with some good-sized trees.
+There’s a lush groundcover of ferns, and the trail’s position high on a hillside affords some nice views of the forest.
 Rhododendrons are common and bloom in early June.
+The best part of the trail is a cluster of big redwoods just after the Berry Glen Trail.

 Rhododendrons in the Lady Bird Johnson Grove

-© 2007 David Baselt
+© 2007, 2014, 2017, 2021 David Baselt